Lagoa do Negro: History

-It a small kettle-like ephemeral lake that was first referred to during the primordial period of human settlement on the island of Terceira.
+It is a small kettle-like ephemeral lake that was first referred to during the primordial period of human settlement on the island of Terceira.

 Legend suggests in the early settlement on the island there existed a noble family, who owned black slaves.
 The daughter of the Majorat at the time was obliged to participate in a marriage of convenience, in order to increase their landholdings and wealth.
 It was a loveless marriage and she began an illicit affair with one of her slaves.
 Eventually, they realized that the only way to fulfill their life was to escape their life together.
 But, her husband had ordered her handmaid to follow her, and having been relayed their encounters, he ordered the capture of the slave.
 After hearing hunting dogs, and knowing that it was not a hunting day, realized he was being hunted and escaped to the island interior.
 After a day and noite of flight he was consigned to his fate, and began to cry.
 As the legend suggested, his tears multiplied, forming a small pond alongside a woodlot.
 With his pursuers quickly closing in on horseback, the desperate slave threw himself into the dark waters and drowned.